World Schizophrenia Awareness Week 2025

 In response to the comments beneath my Sky News soundbite.
 No, it’s NOTHING like Trump voters thinking their world view is right and everyone else’s is wrong.
 That is an extreme political ideology.
 At least Trump exists in our reality (I never thought I’d say that.)
 People with schizophrenia have psychosis.
 They experience auditory and visual hallucinations.
 This is why using ‘schizophrenic’ as an adjective is problematic.
 Voting for Trump isn’t a medical condition, it’s a personality trait – as much as the ‘hilarious’ jokes to be made would hint at the former.

 • Schizophrenia is not full-time.
 Mum was well half the time and sick the other.
 She was still a wonderful individual with autonomy, functioning as best she could and getting me breakfast while navigating the extremities of humanity.
 Mum used to be ‘Mother’s help’ and visit my primary school and help kids in my class type their stories up on the computer.
+She worked hard, in many ways.

 It’s a split world for everyone.

 • Hearing voices is more common than you think.
 Apparently 10-25% of people will hear voices at some point in their lives.
 Amazingly, it’s not always linked to schizophrenia.
-This was news to me when I watched the SBS Insight episode.
+This was news to me when I watched the SBS Insight episode. iView currently has the full You Can’t Ask That schizophrenia episode.
+It’s also a terrific resource.

 • Schizophrenia is devastating.
 Especially when used in Scrabble.
 You drop that thing on a triple word score and it’s WALK AWAY RENE!